MelnikovSergey/hitml-light-edition/README.md

-# Hitml Light Edition
+# Three Weeks in Paradise
+Remake of a classic arcade game.
 In the process..